piotrmurach/rack-policy/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Copyright

-Copyright (c) 2012-2014 Piotr Murach.
+Copyright (c) 2012-2016 Piotr Murach.
 See LICENSE for further details.